 What is credit scoring?

-An automated assessment of a borrower's solvency based on data (including transactional data), which allows making a decision without manually reviewing each application—faster and on a more objective basis.
+An automated assessment of a borrower’s solvency based on data (including transactions), allowing decisions without manual review of each application—faster and more objectively.

-What does a "full online cycle" of lending mean?
+What does a “fully online” lending cycle mean?

-The entire journey—application submission, decision, signing, and managing the repayment schedule—takes place in the app without branch visits or paperwork.
+The entire journey—application, decision, signing, and repayment schedule management—happens in the app without branch visits or paperwork.

-An exporter, a trading company, and a startup have different seasonality and needs; industry-specific products fit the business more accurately and reduce the risk of non-repayment for the bank.
+Exporters, trading companies, and startups have different seasonality and needs; industry-specific products fit the business better and reduce default risks for the bank.

 How can a bank offer a loan “in advance”?

-Based on the client's transaction history, predictive analytics assesses the need for liquidity and generates a personalized offer—even before the business faces a cash gap.
+Using the client’s transaction history, predictive analytics assesses liquidity needs and generates a personalized offer—before the business faces a cash gap.

 Does speed increase credit risk?

-No, if speed is achieved by automating the assessment rather than abandoning it: digital data-driven scoring is often more accurate than manual review and, at the same time, faster.
+No, if speed comes from automating the assessment rather than skipping it.
+Data-driven digital scoring is often more accurate than manual review, and much faster.